othercodes/mod_jexupdatestatus/README.md

 ## Installation

-You only have to download the zip and install normally in Joomla!
+You only have to download the zip from the [release page](https://github.com/othercodes/mod_jexupdatestatus/releases) and install normally in Joomla!

 ## Configuration